packit/agile/docs/kanban.md

 #### `new`

 This is a column where all the new cards are added (automatically for public repositories, via GitHub action for private ones).
 At the beginning of each [Standup meeting](./meetings#Standup), a [triaging](#Triage) of new unassigned cards happens resulting in either moving the card away into one of the other states or assigning a team member to further investigate and finish the triaging.
-Also, a card can be returned to the `new` column if we realise the card is not clear or needs attention (e.g. to check for relevancy).
-This can happen when going through the old cards during [Standup](./meetings#Standup).
+Also, the card can be moved back to the `new` column if we realise the card is not clear or needs attention (e.g. to verify its relevance).
+This can happen when going through old cards during [Standup](./meetings#Standup).

 #### `backlog`

-This is a pile of cards that have been basically categorized but are not a current priority (present in the `priority-backlog`), or it is not within our capacity to finish them within next 3 months.
+This is a pile of cards that have been basically categorized but are not a current priority (such cards are present in the `priority-backlog`), or it is not within our capacity to finish them within the next 3 months.
 The order of this column is not maintained.

 #### `priority-backlog`

-This is an ordered list of categorized cards that the team is considering for the next work.
-The priority is based on impact, user value, urgency and the current team plans and capacity.
-The team is revisiting the epic-level priorities on a quarterly level and the cards in the `priority-backlog` should be done in 3 months.
-This means the number of cards needs to be maintained below ~50.
+This is an ordered list of categorized cards that the team is considering for the upcoming work.
+Their priority is determined based on impact, user value, urgency and current team plans and capacity.
+The team revisits the epic-level priorities quarterly and the cards in the `priority-backlog` should be finished in 3 months.
+This means the number of cards needs to be maintained to be below ~50.

 #### `refined`

-This column consists of cards prepared to be worked on next when someone has a free capacity.
+This column consists of cards prepared to be worked on next when someone has capacity.
 The tasks should be actionable right away and doable by anyone.
 To get a card to this state a [refining process](#Refine) is used.

 #### `in-progress`